Pass-through with Price Dispersion: Transaction-Weighted Pass-Through

+Industry pass-through is one minus the average market power among transacting consumers.
+The aggregate margin is determined by three scalars: the support floor $\underline{\mu}$, the total reach $\Lambda$, and the leader's reach $\lambda_1$.

 There is a natural application to mergers.
 Standard merger analysis focuses on price levels.
 But mergers also affect how future cost shocks are transmitted to consumers.
 By the separation principle, a merger changes the consideration structure, which shifts each firm's equilibrium margin distribution.
-Pass-through at each quantile then follows from $\tau^Q(u) = \phi_c(\mu(u), c)$, and transaction-weighted pass-through from Theorem~\ref{thm:transaction}.
-Under unit demand, this simplifies: the new $K_i = \int \mu_i(u)^{-1} du$ determines $\tau_i^{\mathrm{trans}} = 1 - 1/K_i$.
-Under independent consideration, a merger between non-leader firms leaves the margin floor $\underline{\mu}$ unchanged but shifts posted distributions toward lower margins, raising $K_i$ for the remaining firms and, hence, the transaction-weighted pass-through.
+Under unit demand, the new $K_i = \int \mu_i(u)^{-1} du$ determines $\tau_i^{\mathrm{trans}} = 1 - 1/K_i$.
+Under independent consideration, if the merged entity's consideration probability satisfies $1-\lambda_{jk} = (1-\lambda_j)(1-\lambda_k)$---i.e., the merged firm is considered whenever either predecessor would have been---then a merger between non-leader firms leaves the margin floor $\underline{\mu}$ unchanged but shifts posted distributions toward lower margins, raising $K_i$ for the remaining firms and, hence, the transaction-weighted pass-through.
 Even mergers with no immediate price effect can shift the incidence of future cost shocks toward consumers.